The Tennessee Bottle Bill Project

-TennCan will generate millions of dollars for Tennessee's schools, libraries, the homeless, programs for folks with special needs, Scout troops, animal shelters, and other not-for-profit and community groups and causes, whether through bottle drives and donation bins, or through neighborhood redemption centers that are owned, operated and staffed by the nonprofits themselves.
-In fact, TennCan requires that every redemption center in the state either be a nonprofit, or have at least one nonprofit "buddy."
+TennCan will generate millions of dollars for Tennessee's schools, libraries, Scout troops, animal shelters, programs for folks with special needs and countless other community groups and causes, whether through bottle drives and donation bins, or through redemption centers that are owned, operated and staffed by the organizations.
+Under TennCan, every time you redeem a container, you’ll be supporting your local community as well as a cleaner environment.

 Boost recycling rates

-Tennesseans recycle just 10% of the 5 billion-plus beverage containers we consume each year.
-TennCan will boost that figure to 80%, possibly higher, and it will do so in a way that ensures the most beneficial use for each container—even the glass that many people today believe is "unmarketable."
+Tennesseans recycle just 10% of the 4 billion-plus beverage containers we consume each year.
+TennCan will boost that figure to a projected 80%, and it will do so in a way that ensures the most beneficial reuse of each container—even the plastic and glass bottles that are currently hard to market.
 Why?
-Because with a bottle bill, brown glass stays with brown glass, aluminum doesn't get baled with cardboard, and high-value PET or HDPE doesn't get junk-mixed with plastics 3-7.
+Because bottle bill material is collected in reliably high quantities that are extremely clean, meaning sorted properly by color, uncontaminated with unlike materials, foreign objects and household garbage.

-Photo: Brown glass from a deposit state at a Strategic Materials processing plant
+Photo: Brown glass at a Strategic Materials processing plant in a deposit state

-U.S. manufacturers are hungry for the kind of high-volume, high-quality container scrap generated by a bottle bill.
-And nowhere is that demand so concentrated as right here in Tennessee, home to the world's largest aluminum maker (Alcoa), the Ashland City plant of the largest glass processor in North America (Strategic Materials), and (just across the border) the world's largest consumer of recycled PET plastic (the carpet manufacturers of north Georgia).
+U.S. manufacturers are hungry for the high-volume, high-quality container scrap generated by a bottle bill.
+And nowhere is that demand so concentrated as right here in Tennessee, home to one of the world's largest aluminum makers (Alcoa) and the Cheatham County plant of the largest glass processor in the United States (Strategic Materials, Inc.), and just across the border from the world's largest consumer of recycled PET plastic: the carpet manufacturers of north Georgia.

-Check out the video below about our friends at the amazing Sure We Can in New York City.
-If you are involved with a group or agency in Tennessee that works with or advocates on behalf of the homeless, please let us know: We can make sure similar opportunities open up in Tennessee.
-Go to Get Involved or Contact.
+Check out the video below about our friends at the amazing Sure We Can in New York City (video credit: United Nations Environment Programme).
+If you are involved with a group or agency in Tennessee that works with or advocates on behalf of the homeless or any other special-needs group, please let us know: Together we can make sure similar opportunities open up in Tennessee.
+Go to our Get Involved or Contact Us page.